frankheat/offsecnotes/Android/Analysis and reversing/network interception.md

 <details><summary>Install user certificate guide</summary>

-1. Download the certificate from `http://<burp_proxy_listener>`
+1. Download the certificate from `http://<burp_proxy_listener>`.
-2. Go on setting, search certificate and install by selected it
+2. Go on setting, search certificate and install by selected it.

 **Install on older Android ≤ 11**